 It’s also relatively quick to charge, going from empty to full in around 3.5 hours.
 We like the addition of three charging lights, compared with the single LED on the Dyson V7.

 Tools & Accessories

-While the days of Dyson having more than 10 V6 cordless versions are gone (thankfully), many people find the various V10 options confusing.
+While the days of Dyson having more than ten V6 cordless versions are gone (thankfully), many people find the various V10 options confusing.
 Here’s a quick breakdown of the additional tools included with each model:

-- V10 Total Clean (Most Expensive) – In addition to the standard tools, the Total Clean includes a mattress tool, curved “up top” adaptor, extension hose and soft-roller cleaner head.
+- Dyson Cyclone V10 Total Clean (Most Expensive) – In addition to the standard tools, the Total Clean includes a mattress tool, curved “up top” adaptor, extension hose and soft-roller cleaner head.
 Surprisingly, it doesn’t include the dusting brush – although the extra tools make it the most versatile V10 model (and the most expensive).